sabersamus/old_bytecraft/README.md

 =========

 This is the plugin for the minecraft server Bytecraft (mc.bytecraft.info)
-We have a [forum] (http://www.bytecraft.info/index.php) we use to comminucate with players.
+We have a [forum] (http://www.bytecraft.info/index.php) we use to communicate with players.

 Index
 -----